Are Pig Ears Good For Dogs?

 2. They’re great for puppies and senior dogs.

-Are pig ears safe for dogs and for puppies?
+Are pig ears safe for puppies?
 Yes!
-As we mentioned above, pig ears are less tough than other natural chews such as bully sticks or rawhide for dog.
+As we mentioned above, pig ears are less tough than other natural chews, such as bully sticks or rawhide for dogs.
 That makes them safe to feed to your new puppy or your senior dog that might have a few teeth missing.

 When it comes to feeding pig ears to puppies, you want to be extra careful to ensure they are coming from a trusted source.
 Puppies are more susceptible to digestion problems, infection and illness, so you must watch for added chemicals and unhealthy ingredients.